David Gulpilil

-David Dhalatnghu Gulpilil (1 July 1953 – 29 November 2021) was an Australian actor and dancer.
-He was known for his roles in the films Walkabout (1971), Storm Boy (1976), The Last Wave (1977), Crocodile Dundee (1986), Rabbit-Proof Fence (2002), The Tracker (2002), and Australia (2008).
+David Dhalatnghu Gulpilil (1 July 1953 – 29 November 2021) was an Aboriginal Australian actor and dancer.
+He was known for his roles in the films Walkabout (1971), Storm Boy (1976), The Last Wave (1977), Crocodile Dundee (1986), Rabbit-Proof Fence (2002), The Tracker (2002) and Australia (2008).

-An Indigenous Australian and Yolŋu person, he was raised in a traditional lifestyle in Arnhem Land.
+He was raised in a traditional lifestyle in Arnhem Land.
 A skilled dancer, he was noticed by British filmmaker Nicolas Roeg, who cast him in his first feature film role in Walkabout (1971).
 He also made several appearances on stage.

 Recognised as one of Australia's greatest actors and a trailblazer for Indigenous Australians in film, he was honoured with numerous awards and honours, including a lifetime achievement award at the 2019 NAIDOC Awards.
-After his death in November 2021, he was posthumously referred to as David Dalaithngu for a short period at his family's request.
-This was to conform to Indigenous practices that avoid naming the dead.
+After his death, for a short period, he was posthumously referred to as David Dalaithngu, at his family's request, to conform to Indigenous practices that avoid naming the dead.

 Early life and education

-Gulpilil was probably born in 1953.
-In the 2021 documentary about his life, My Name is Gulpilil, he said that he did not know how old he was.
-Local missionaries recorded his birth on 1 July 1953, based on "guesswork".
-He was a man of the Mandjalpingu (Djilba) clan of the Yolngu people, who are an Aboriginal people of Arnhem Land in the Northern Territory of Australia.
+Gulpilil was likely born in 1953.
+In a 2021 documentary, he said that he did not know how old he was, referring to, like all people, not remembering his birth and, of ourselves, not knowing how old we are, and also, through the circumstances of his later life and health, having lost track of time.
+Local missionaries recorded his birth as 1 July 1953, based on "guesswork".
+He belonged to the Yolngu people and was initiated into the Mandhalpuyngu tribal group, hailing from his traditional homeland of Marwuyu in Arnhem Land, Northern Territory, Australia.

-As a young boy, Gulpilil was an accomplished hunter, tracker, and ceremonial dancer.
-Gulpilil spent his childhood in the bush, outside the range of non-Aboriginal influences.
-He did not see a white man until he was 8 years old.
+As a young boy, Gulpilil was an accomplished hunter, tracker and ceremonial dancer.
+Gulpilil spent his childhood remote from non-Aboriginal Australian influences.
+He did not see a European-Australian man until he was 8 years old.
 He received a traditional upbringing in the care of his family, until the death of his parents.
-After that, he attended the school at Maningrida in North East Arnhem Land, where he was assigned the English name "David".
+He then attended the school at Maningrida in North East Arnhem Land, where he was assigned the English name "David".
 When he came of age, Gulpilil was initiated into the Mandhalpuyngu tribal group.
 His skin group totemic animal was the kingfisher (the meaning of the name Gulpilil) and his homeland was Marwuyu.

-After appearing in his first film, Walkabout (1971), Gulipilil became fluent in English.
-He added this to his ability to speak several Aboriginal languages.
+He spoke several Aboriginal languages. and became fluent in English after appearing in his first film Walkabout (1971).